eyxp/mongo_protect/README.md

 # Mongo Protect

-Mongo Protect is a FiveM script that provides a simple and efficient way to protect client scripts from being dumped.
+Mongo protect is a FiveM script that provides a simple and efficient way to protect client scripts from being dumped.
 By utilizing a Server-to-Client (S->C) procedure, the client code is not directly sent to the client upon joining a server.
 This prevents individuals using tools like Eulen or other "clients" from dumping the server's code.
 This technology is already being used by several major servers.

 ## Questions?